 Skip the Car From Time to Time

-Cars are highly effective and necessary – we all know that, but it's not always necessary for everything and you may find it beneficial to your health to skip the motors as well!
+Cars are highly effective and necessary, but it's not always necessary for everything and you may find it beneficial to your health to skip the motors as well!
 Choose to walk or ride a bike and you can easily save emissions and sneak in the recommended 30 minutes of physical activity a day.

 Less air pollution and a healthier heart are pretty great effects from a simple decision to skip the car for a short trip, right?
-Walking costs nothing, and a bike might not either if you already own own.
-Either way, we're sure it'll pay off in gas savings in no time.
+Walking costs nothing, and a bike might not either if you already own one.
 If you'd like to save more on emissions you can even consider skipping gas entirely with an electric vehicle.
-Let’s embrace change, especially when it helps to improve our overall quality of life.

 Get into the Habit of Recycling

 Recycling isn't just about plastic and paper.
-Those things are important, of course, but it can be so much more.
 Food (composting), upcycling, donating, etc. Recycling may cost you little to nothing to do and may even save you money in the long run.